-Before you adopt, you may have a whole slue of questions bouncing around in your mind and yes, there are many things to consider.
-Sharing your life with a companion animal can bring incredible rewards, but only if you're willing to make the necessary commitments of time, money, responsibility, and love-for the life of the pet.
-Choosing the right pet generally means identifying the type of animal who matches your lifestyle and wants.
+Before you adopt, you may have a whole slew of questions bouncing around in your mind and yes, there are many things to consider.
+Sharing your life with a companion animal can bring incredible rewards, but only if you're willing to make the necessary commitments of time, money, responsibility, and love for the life of the pet.
+Choosing the right pet generally means identifying the type of animal that matches your lifestyle and wants.
 If you live alone in a small, third-floor apartment, for instance, adopting a large, active retriever-mix might not be the best choice!
 An animal's size, exercise requirements, friendliness, assertiveness, and compatibility with children and other pets already in the house, should all figure into your decision.

 Here are some important questions for you to think about before adopting a pet:

 It's amazing how many people fail to ask themselves this simple question before they get a pet.
 Adopting a pet just because it's "the thing to do" or because the kids have been asking for a puppy, usually ends up being a big mistake!
 Don't forget that pets may be with you 10, 15, 20, or even over 70 years for some birds & tortoises!

 2. Do you have time for a pet?